-How can technology save us from climate change?
+How can technology save us from global warming?

-In this blog post, we look a little bit closer at the impact of tech on the environment: can technology save us from climate change?
+In this blog we look a little bit closer at the impact of tech on the environment: can technology save us from global warming?

 Climate change has been an issue for many years.
-We each do our own part to help, recycling, riding our bike, zero waste etc. According to recent research and estimates, our beautiful planet could be two degrees warmer by 2100.
+According to recent research and estimates, our beautiful planet could be two degrees warmer by 2100.
 While nobody knows how much irreversible damage has already been done, clearly now is the time to act.

 Could smart cities be the answer?